LeonardoTerra/Tarantino-Profanity-EDA/README.md

-# Notebooks
+# Playground
-Collection of Jupyter Notebooks for EDAs, Statistics and Machine Learning projects.
+This is a collection repository of Jupyter Notebooks for statistical EDAs and Machine Learning projects.

 ### Content:
 - EDAs with descriptive and predictive statistics